sklise/devise-capturable/README.md

 ## Example Application

-If you want to see how to integrate this gem with a Rails application, you can find an example application here:
+I've made an example application that demonstrates how to integrate this gem with Rails.
+You can find it here.

 [Rails Capturable Example](https://github.com/runemadsen/capture_example)